Frequently Purchased Together

 One Breath Windbags – Bernoulli Bags

-With a simple science secret, you can amaze your students and friends by blowing up your Windbag in just one breath.
+With a simple science secret, you can amaze your students and friends by blowing up your windbag in just one breath.
 Windbags are so light and strong that even the smallest scientist can demonstrate the amazing properties of air.
+It’s all part of the Bernoulli’s principle experiment you just conducted.

 How Does It Work?

-Tie one end of the bag in a knot and stretch it out on a smooth surface.
-Blow into the bag with just one breath and your Windbag will inflate.
+Tie one end of the windbag in a knot and stretch it out on a smooth surface.
+Blow into the Bernoulli bag with just one breath, and your windbag will inflate.
 There is so much more to this bag than this one property, so we’ve included an Activity Guide filled with more fun experiments.
+It’s a great way to blend classic science lessons about the Bernoulli Effect into a series of fun and engaging experiments that get kids learning!

 What Does It Teach?

-Expand your lesson and use this opportunity to discuss how air pressure creates weather systems that move across the continents and how airplanes fly.
+Expand your lesson and use our Bernoulli bags to discuss how air pressure creates weather systems that move across the continents and how airplanes fly.

 Windbags Are Not Balloons

-You can blow Windbags up, but they do not share the same elasticity of a regular balloon.
-That means that Windbags are easier to inflate than regular balloons, opening the door for a ton of creative activities.
+You can blow windbags up, but they do not share the same elasticity of a regular balloon.
+That means that windbags are easier to inflate than regular balloons, opening the door for a ton of creative activities.
+It’s part of the reason why you can blow up a windbag in one breath!

 Build Geometric Shapes